ibm-cloud-docs/openshift/openshift_users.md

 Determine whether your account has access to the IBM Cloud infrastructure portfolio and learn about how Red Hat OpenShift on IBM Cloud uses the API key to access the portfolio.
 {: shortdesc}

+**Does the classic or VPC infrastructure provider for my cluster affect what access I need to the portfolio?**<br>
+Access to {{site.data.keyword.cloud_notm}} infrastructure works differently in classic and VPC clusters.
+Infrastructure resources for classic clusters are created in a separate {{site.data.keyword.cloud_notm}} infrastructure account.
+In most cases, your Pay-As-You-Go or Subscription account is linked to the {{site.data.keyword.cloud_notm}} infrastructure account so that account owners can access classic {{site.data.keyword.cloud_notm}} infrastructure automatically.
+To authorize other users to access classic compute, storage, and networking resources, you must assign [classic infrastructure roles](/docs/openshift?topic=openshift-access_reference#infra).

+VPC infrastructure resources are integrated into IAM and as such, you must have the {{site.data.keyword.cloud_notm}} IAM **Administrator** platform access role to the [**VPC Infrastructure** service](/docs/vpc?topic=vpc-iam-getting-started) to create and list VPC resources.

+For both [classic and VPC clusters](/docs/openshift?topic=openshift-infrastructure_providers), the credentials to access infrastructure resources are stored in an API key for the region and resource group of the cluster.
+To create and manage clusters after the infrastructure permissions are set, assign users IAM access roles to Red Hat OpenShift on IBM Cloud.

+Unlike classic, VPC does not support manually setting infrastructure credentials (`ibmcloud oc credential set`) to use another IBM Cloud infrastructure account to provision worker nodes.
+You must use your {{site.data.keyword.cloud_notm}} account's linked infrastructure account.
+{: important}

 **Does my account already have access to the IBM Cloud infrastructure portfolio?**</br>

 To access the IBM Cloud infrastructure portfolio, you use an {{site.data.keyword.cloud_notm}} Pay-As-You-Go or Subscription account.
 If you have a different type of account, view your options in the following table.